 - Your core dance classes will focus on the foundations of contemporary dance technique, release and floor work.

 - You will develop your solo and group performance skills, building confidence to both perform and take part in the creative process of dance making for various performances throughout the year.
-You will be encouraged under experienced artistic direction to improvise, creatively collaborate with your peers and develop choreography skills.

 What is Contemporary Dance Technique?